ItsZyad/KingdomsMC/standards.md

 ...
 ```

-Finally, the last place where whitespace is necessitated is between commands that directly affect player, entities, or the world, adn those that do not.
-Blocks of such commands can be placed together without an empty line between them.
+Finally, the last place where whitespace is necessitated is between commands that directly affect players, entities, or the world, and those that do not.
 Commands which fall into this category are:

 - All commands under the `entity`, `npc`, `player`, `item`, and `world` sections on the [Denizen meta page](https://meta.denizenscript.com/Docs/Commands)
 - `clientrun` (if Clientizen is installed)